styfrombrest/gatsby-plugin-watermark/README.md

 # gatsby-plugin-watermark

-A Gatsby plugin that adds configurable watermarks to images during the build process.
+A Gatsby plugin that automatically adds configurable watermarks to all images during the build process.
 Supports both text and image watermarks.

 ## Installation